 Should any copyright owner of any of the content of this site object to its publication here, they should contact me (see below) and it will be removed as soon as possible.

 Note – Cumberland vs Cumbria: Those unfamiliar with the geography & history of our special corner of North-West England may be puzzled by references to places mentioned in this website being in Cumberland or Cumbria, the county names seemingly being used interchangeably.
-This is because in 1974 the old counties of Cumberland and Westmorland were merged with parts of North Lancashire and West Yorkshire to form the new county of Cumbria (which contains the entire Lake District National park).
+This is because in 1974 the old counties of Cumberland and Westmorland were merged with parts of North Lancashire and West Yorkshire to form the new county of Cumbria (which contains the entire Lake District National Park, an UNESCO World Heritage site).
 Thus, Aikton, Aspatria, Borrowdate, Caldbeck, Carlisle, Cockermouth, Crosthwaite, Egremont, Hensingham, Isel, Keswick, Kirkbride, Moresby, Silloth, Threlkeld, Whitehaven and Wigton (formerly in Cumberland) are now in Cumbria; as are Sedbergh (formerly in Yorkshire), Windermere (formerly Westmorland), and Newby Bridge & Ulverston (formerly in Lancashire).

 Contact: This site has not been developed as a blog, so there is no direct facility for online feedback.
 Feedback however is welcomed, so if you have any comments, queries or suggestions please email me.
 I would particularly like to hear of any errors or omissions, so if you have any further information to add or photos/scans to include, please let me know.
 If you find that any of the images of particular interest aren’t clear enough to be read from this website, copies of specific original jpeg images may be emailed to you on request (priority to be given to family members).